 6. Chase Freedom

-This has been one of my longest open cards because it earns 5% in rotating quarterly categories and has no annual fee.
+This has been one of my longest open cards because it earns 5% in rotating categories and has no annual fee.
 In my opinion, it’s worth keeping open just to increase the average length of your credit history and also maintain a long relationship with Chase.

 You’ll earn 1% cashback on all other purchases and there are no earning limits on these purchases.
 Plus your rewards will never expire and as I mentioned, the card does not have an annual fee.